RiskyMH/RiskyBOT/packages/tools/README.md

 ### Notes

 This is not fully designed to be used as a library, but rather to just help with the project.

+This package is subject to change at any time, and may not be stable (not fully semver).